Katie Copps-Wilson and Sharon Thompson, Bristol Bay FISH EXPO Founders/Organizers

 Supporting the Future...

-The 2nd Annual Bristol Bay Fish Expo is a fundraising event sponsored by the Little Angels Childcare Academy 501(c)(3) Nonprofit located in Naknek, Alaska.
+The 2nd Annual Bristol Bay Fish Expo is a fundraising event for the benefit of the Little Angels Childcare Academy 501(c)(3) Nonprofit (LACA) located in Naknek, Alaska.
+Learn more here.

 Set in the Heart of Bristol Bay...